 - Tereza Petrasova, Senior Manager, Deloitte Czech Republic

-We look forward to welcoming you to these webinars!
+We look forward to welcoming you to this webinar!

-Participation in these webinars is free of charge and by invitation only.
-Please note that the webinars will be held in English.
+Participation in this webinar is free of charge and by invitation only.
+Please note that the webinar will be held in English.